-A Nest Thermostat is an excellent tool for keeping your home comfortable, no matter what the season or weather.
-With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
+With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest into their home.
-To add one to your home, reach out to an expert for smart thermostat installation in [siteinfo field="msa"].
+That’s why more people are looking to add devices like a Nest into their home.
+To add one to your home, get in touch with an expert for smart thermostat installation in Greensburg.

 1. Resetting Your Nest Thermostat

 - Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it behind for the next resident.
+People normally only use a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase their personal information from the Nest before leaving it behind for the next resident.

-If you want to perform a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
+To initiate a reset, first write down your temperature settings so you have them if they get erased.
 Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-- Restart: Deactivates your Nest and reboots it while saving your settings.
-You can also press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.
+- Restart: Deactivates your Nest and starts it back up while remembering your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it goes black, and then pull your hand away.

-- Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you've connected it to your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+- Schedule: This type of reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.

 - Away: This kind of reset removes anything your Nest has learned about how often you walk by, so that it can change the temperature accordingly.

-- Network: If you select this reset option, it will remove all your network information and your Nest will no longer be connected to Wi-Fi.
+- Network: By selecting a network reset, it forgets connection logins and your Nest can no longer connect to Wi-Fi.
 Use this option if you want your Nest to forget your Wi-Fi password.

 2. How to Connect Nest Thermostat to Wi-Fi